-G - 83 - 05 b) Transport and Storage The existing transportation and storage mechanism works well and shall be continued.
-This activity will include the net revenue from spot gas purchases and sales transacted to recover revenue from core transportation and storage assets.
-Terasen Gas Sharing Incentive The parties agree to combine the transport and storage revenue with the eligible commodity revenue to create one sharing mechanism.
-Terasen Gas' incentive share will be 5% of the Total Eligible Margin up to the first \$1 million sharing earned.
-In the case that Terasen Gas achieves \$1 million sharing, the Terasen Gas share will reduce to 1.25% on all remaining Total Eligible Margin.
+5.2 Transport and Storage The existing transportation and storage mechanism shall be continued whereby 100% of the margin resulting from mitigation of transportation and storage resources is eligible for the sharing incentive.
+5.3 Terasen Gas Sharing Incentive The parties agree to combine the transport and storage revenue with the eligible commodity revenue to create one sharing mechanism.
+Terasen Gas incentive share will be 5% of the Total Eligible Margin up to the first \$1 million sharing earned.
+When Terasen Gas achieves \$1 million sharing, the Terasen Gas share will reduce to 1.25% on all remaining Total Eligible Margin.
 The proposed new mechanism meets the objective of limiting Terasen Gas sharing in the case of extreme mitigation revenue opportunity available but still provides reasonable sharing when minimal or more historic opportunity, such as is forecast next year, is available to be recovered by Terasen Gas.
-6. Employee Incentives Within the context of other incentive plans and market competitive compensation levels for employees, Terasen Gas will continue to recognize those Gas Supply employees deemed to have directly or indirectly contributed toward the generation of net revenues achieved under GSMIP 2005/2006.
-Such incentive compensation will be based upon and related to the incentive earnings of Terasen Gas.
-7. Regulatory & Management Reporting In order for the Commission to adequately monitor and evaluate the Company's performance, the already well-developed record keeping and reporting procedures will be continued.
+Terasen Gas will continue to recognize those Gas Supply employees deemed to have directly or indirectly contributed toward the generation of net revenues achieved under GSMIP 2006/07.
+Such incentive compensation will be based upon and related to the incentive earnings of Terasen Gas. to Order No. G-137-06 Page 6 of 7 6.
+Regulatory & Management Reporting In order for the Commission to adequately monitor and evaluate the Company's performance, the existing record keeping and reporting procedures will be continued.
 In the interest of simplicity, it has been agreed that the year-end reporting will continue to include the high-level summary reports but exclude detailed reports and graphs showing margins and volumes by day, location and customer.
-Terasen Gas will also continue with its current practice of regular quarterly filings with the Commission consisting of a summary report that details all off-system and non-core on-system activity and associated financial impacts.
-This report will be submitted to the Commission within two months of the quarter-end.
+Terasen Gas will continue with its current practice of filings with the Commission consisting of a summary report that details all off-system and non-core on-system activity and associated financial impacts.
+This report will be submitted to the Commission within two months of the winter and summer seasons.
 Terasen Gas will also provide an update on the status of the SQIs and Gas Cost and Market Pricing twice per year, once after the winter and once after the summer at year-end, within two months of the season-end.
 Terasen Gas will also continue to keep distinct and separate records, for audit purposes, of a daily "Load Forecast Sheet", which details all on-system supply requirements, and a "Deal Sheet" for each and every transaction that will feature all information as it relates to the economics of each transaction.
 Terasen Gas will confer with Commission staff to ensure that these reports provide an appropriate level of disclosure and audit capability with a minimum of administrative burden.
-The Commission will examine the calculation of any incentive payments received under the GSMIP 2005/2006 plan and will make any appropriate adjustments.
-For the benefit of interested parties, an overview report will be issued by the Commission at the end of the term.
-Such report shall provide an analysis of the effectiveness of GSMIP 2005/2006.
-Appendix "A" Order Number:
+The Commission will examine the calculation of any incentive payments received under the GSMIP 2006/07 plan and will make any appropriate adjustments.
+For the benefit of interested parties, an overview report analyzing the effectiveness of GSMIP 2006/07 will be issued by the Commission at the end of the term.
+Definitions: Core Commodity Volume All gas volumes under purchase contract as approved by the Commission to meet Firm customers as approved in the Annual Contracting Plan.
+Commodity Resale Volumes All Commodity Volume purchases in the Annual Contracting Plan, including daily-priced and monthly-priced gas, in excess of actual Firm customer needs.